SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 | `srv`          | Where the service definitions (in CDS) are specified.  |
 | `mta.yaml`          | This is the central descriptor file for the project.
 It defines all modules (microservices) and backing services (like databases).
 This information will be used to build the .mtar archive during design time and to deploy & provision the apps and services during deploy time.  |

-Besides the directories there are also a number of files, including the project's `package.json` (present in any Node.js based project) and a readme file.
+Besides the directories there are also a number of files, including the project's `package.json` (present in any Node.js based project).

 ### 4. Create a simple data model and service definition